 First-hand speaker experience

-This crucial interactive forum will equip you with the practical tools to enable your patients’ complex discharge be accomplished in a safe and timely manner.
-Your confirmed speakers so far include:
+This crucial, educational course will equip you with the practical tools to enable your patients’ complex discharge be accomplished in a safe and timely manner.
+Your speakers include:

 Jess is a Paediatric Community Nursing specialist nurse, covering both Hounslow, North West London, and Richmond in South West London.
 Since joining the trust in 2016, Jess has worked alongside tertiary palliative care teams and local hospices to support families of children at the end of life.